russom/CarND-Capstone/README.md

    docker run -p 4567:4567 -v $PWD:/capstone -v /tmp/log:/root/.ros/ --rm -it capstone
 ```

 **NOTE** on websocket set up: For this installation you might have to set up and install [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems.
-For this you can use the scripts and follow the instructions provided in other similar projects (like the [Path Planning](https://github.com/russom/CarND-P7-Path-Planning) one.
+For this you can use the scripts and follow the instructions provided in previous projects (like the [Path Planning](https://github.com/russom/CarND-P7-Path-Planning) one.

-### Native Installation
+### _Native Installation_

 * Be sure that your workstation is running Ubuntu 16.04 Xenial Xerus or Ubuntu 14.04 Trusty Tahir.
 [Ubuntu downloads can be found here](https://www.ubuntu.com/download/desktop).
 * If using a Virtual Machine to install Ubuntu, use the following configuration as minimum: